Shekkinah2/Food-Delivery-App/README.md

 - Improved understanding of UI hierarchy, color balance, and component design.
 - Gained hands-on experience in creating responsive and realistic app mockups.
 - Learned to use prototype linking and transitions for simulating real app interactions.

+## Screens Included

+- Welcome Screen
+- Home Screen with Offers and Deals
+- Product Detail Page

+## How to View the Design

+Figma File Link: View in Figma

+## Conclusion

+This project helped me gain strong practical experience in Figma UI Design, focusing on visual appeal and user engagement.
+It’s an ideal base for future integration with frontend frameworks like React Native or Flutter.